riscv-steel/riscv-steel/docs/source/soc.md

 ## Adding devices

-A new device can be added to the SoC IP by modifying the system bus module (`system-bus.v`) and the top module (`rvsteel-soc.v`).
+A new device can be added to the SoC IP by modifying the system bus module (`system_bus.v`) and the top module (`rvsteel_soc.v`).
 All modifications that need to be made were left as comments in the source code of these files.

 The parts that need to be uncommented follow the template: